teeeeeegz/focused-work/_pages/presskit.md

 Hey, I'm Michael! 👋

-I've been creating and launching fun & effective iOS and Android mobile apps for the last six years, as a freelancer & consultant under my brand [Hey, I Make Apps!](https://heyimakeapps.com), based in Melbourne, Australia.
+I've created fun iOS and Android apps for the last six years, as a freelancer & consultant under my brand [Hey, I Make Apps!](https://heyimakeapps.com), living in Melbourne, Australia.

-Focused Work started back in March 2020, as something to replace a Pomodoro chatbot on Discord that me and a few mates were using every day, whilst working from home.
-Over time we found it didn't scale well, as sessions felt too short to get into a flow-state for coding & content writing tasks, but were great for the average daily checklist.
+Focused Work began as something to replace a Pomodoro chatbot a few mates and I were using every day.

-I searched the App Store for a simple and flexible alternative, to avoid diving into the settings each time I wanted to move between different task types, but most focus apps felt Pomodoro-centric.

-I figured I'd scratch my own itch and create a utility that'd let me create focus sessions catered to a type of task to;
+Before starting a session we entered commands to trigger alerts for when to work or take a break, but it eventually became repetitive and annoying.
+Although, we did enjoy the ability to experiment with adjusting when to show them, and its message.

+We decided to either create a smarter bot, or I could leverage my knowledge of mobile apps to create a better utility for our phones.
+The former sounded much less fun, so I began searching the App Store.

+Most focused work apps were Pomodoro-centric and not really customisable.
+We also needed to adjust the timer when swapping between tasks that were well-defined or open-ended, as some required more time to reach a flow state.

+None had reminders to snap us out of scrolling our Facebook or Twitter feeds when we should be working!

+I was convinced I could scratch the itch by creating my own app that addressed the above, so we could;

-1. Help me reach a flow-state
+1. Reach a flow-state regardless of the type of task
-2. Prevent me from overworking
+2. Prevent ourselves from overworking
-3. Be reminded to focus, during the session
+3. Be reminded to keep focusing, and take appropriate breaks

-After working my butt off across 160+ days and 410+ focused work hours, the app has grown into what it is today and I'm super excited to share it.
+After beginning with a blank canvas in March 2020, and 410+ focused work hours across 160+ days later, I am super excited to share it!

-I hope it encourages people to get more productive work done, every day, as it has for me. 🙂
+I hope it encourages people to get more productive work done every day, as it has for me. 🙂

 ## Contact

-If you have any questions, please don’t hesitate to reach out to me at [focusedworkapp@michaeltigas.com.au](mailto:focusedworkapp@michaeltigas.com.au), or via my [Twitter](https://twitter.com/michael_tigas).
+If you have any questions, please don’t hesitate to reach out to me at [focusedworkapp@michaeltigas.com.au](mailto:focusedworkapp@michaeltigas.com.au), or through [Twitter](https://twitter.com/michael_tigas).